 There are a total of five pet relief areas at the Salt Lake City Airport, three outside the terminal and two inside airport security.
 By far, the pre-security areas are easier to use and access.
 If your flight is on-time, the most common strategy for pet owners is to let their furry companion out of their carrier one last time outside the terminal before heading into the airport.
 If your flight has a lengthy delay, but you don’t want to go through security again, you can also take advantage of the SLC pet relief areas on Concourse B and Concourse E.

-Finding and Using Salt Lake City Airport Pet Relief Areas
+Terminal Guide for Salt Lake City Airport Pet Relief Areas

 - Outside security, three pet relief areas are located near the parking garage across from Terminals One and Two, and another located between Terminal Two and the International Terminal.
 These are grassy areas equipped with waste stations and space to exercise pets and relieve animals.
 If you have your own waste disposal bags, a little gumption, and your pet doesn’t mind the inconvenience, you may even be able to discreetly use the xeriscape and dirt areas outside the airport terminals.